patrickfay/ski-tracker/app/views/README.md

 # Views

-This directory will hold the different views for this app.
-The views will be:
+This directory holds different views for the app.

-* Home Page
-* Entries page (holding all ski day entries for the user)
-* About page

 ## View structure